 1910 - 1975

 Nobility was born in Jersey City, New Jersey in 1910 when Richard Nicholas Peter Conte was born.
 The one time truck driver and singing waiter studied at the famed Neighborhood Playhouse.
 In 1939 Nicholas Conte made his Broadway debut in the short run Group Theater production My Heart's in the Highlands and made his film debut at Twentieth Century Fox in Heaven with a Barbed Wire Fence, by Dalton Trumbo, directed by Ricardo Cortez.
 For the next few years the handsome and confident actor appeared in a number of popular war movies including Lewis Milestone's The Purple Heart and A Walk in the Sun, and Henry King's A Bell for Adano.
 Richard Conte was trained in the Group Theater of the 1930s, a member of the Committee for the First Amendment in the 1950s and an honorary Rat Packer in the 1960s.
-He was not defined by his group affiliations, but stood out as an individual.

-It is the confidence with which Richard Conte imbued his roles in post-war crime dramas - many post-war crime dramas - that makes him the King of Noir.
+It is the confidence with which Richard Conte imbued his roles in post-war crime dramas - many post-war crime dramas - that makes him my King of Noir.
 It is not merely the number of titles that fall under the lauded style, but the quality and variety of the performances that gives Richard Conte the right to the crown.

 Richard Conte, Victor Mature